Dhow: Etymology

+At the same time, neither the Arabs nor the Indians use the term "dhow" to refer to their vessels collectively.
+The collective terms used in Arabic for ships are markab, khashab and falūka; falūka is related to the term fulk (فُلك) used in the Qur'an to describe Noah's ark.
+On the other hand, the peoples of the Indian Ocean use separate special names for each type of ship, differing from each other mainly not in sailing rigging, but in size, hull design and number of masts.

 History

 The exact origins of the dhow are lost to history.
-Some claim that the sambuk, a type of dhow, may be derived from the Portuguese caravel.
+Most scholars believe that it originated in India from 600 BC to 600 AD, although there are some who claim that the sanbuk, a type of dhow, may be derived from the Portuguese caravel.
+However, Portuguese caravels only appeared in the area in the late 15th century.

-The dhow was the ship of trade used by the Swahili.
-It was a dhow that transported a giraffe to Chinese Emperor Yong Le's court, in 1414.
+The dhow was the ship of trade first used by the Somalis.
+The Somali people who are known to have the oldest surviving dhow which is called Beden, have traded with the ancient world from Egypt, Babylon, as well as the civilizations of the Far East, carrying valuable frankincense, myrrh, gold, etc. It was the Somali merchants that first introduced exotic animals from Africa to the Ming Dynasty.
+The dhow was used to transport a giraffe to the Chinese Emperor Yong Le's court, in 1414.
 Another source suggests the ship that carried the giraffe to China was part of a large Chinese fleet led by Zheng He.

 Ships that are similar to the dhow are mentioned or described in the 1001 Nights including various ports where they harboured.
 The dhow is also associated with the pearl trade.

 The Yemeni Hadhrami people, as well as Omanis, for centuries came to Beypore, in Kerala, India for their dhows.
 This was because of the good timber in the Kerala forests, the availability of good coir rope, and the skilled shipwrights.
-In former times, the sheathing planks of a dhow's hull were held together by coconut rope.
+In former times, the sheathing planks of a dhow's hull was held together by coconut rope.
 Beypore dhows are known as 'Uru' in Malayalam, the local language of Kerala.
 Settlers from Yemen, known as 'Baramis', or 'Daramis' which could be derived from the word 'Hardamis' are still active in making urus in Kerala.

-Dhows were extensively used for the Indian Ocean slave trade, which the Royal Navy attempted to suppress.
+Dhows were extensively used for the Red Sea slave trade and the Indian Ocean slave trade, which the Royal Navy attempted to suppress.
 In his 1873 book, Captain G. L. Sulivan described "four different kinds of coasting dhows, as shown in the engravings, viz. the Bateele, the Badane, Bugala or genuine Dhow, and the Matapa boat".